Mastering the Best Oreo Pie Crust like a boss

 Either:

 • Add the Oreos to a blender or food processor and process until you have fine crumbs.
-Drizzle melted butter into the food processor while pulsing.
+Drizzle hot melted butter into the food processor while pulsing.
 You may need to scrape down and mix in by hand to finish.

 • Add Oreos to a large Ziploc bag.
 Remove air and seal and crush Oreos in the bag with a rolling pin or heavy can.
-Make a well in the center of the crumbs, add the butter, avoiding the plastic.
+Make a well in the center of the crumbs, add the hot melted butter, avoiding the plastic.
 Close and massage to mix together.

 Use pie crust as is, or for easier filling and cleaner cutting, refrigerate for 30 minutes or freeze for 10.
 To bake the crust, bake at 350°F for 8-10 minutes.
 Cool on rack.